 RI Foundation: Behavioral Health Grant

 COVID-19 Behavioral Health Grants chaired by the RI Foundation were made available to Rhode Island nonprofit organizations delivering behavioral health services in response to the COVID-19 pandemic.
-Thrive was awarded $120,000 in funding, which will continue to support hazard pay for frontline staff, support telehealth therapy costs and pay for personal protection equipment for staff and clients.
+This funding supported hazard pay for frontline staff, support telehealth therapy costs and pay for personal protection equipment for staff and clients.

 SAMHSA: Addressing Mental & Substance Use Disorders During COVID-19

 The Substance Abuse and Mental Health Services Administration (SAMHSA) released emergency grants to strengthen access to treatments for substance use disorders and serious mental illnesses during the COVID-19 pandemic.
-Thrive received $267,662 in funding to enhance its telehealth infrastructure and train staff on the best practices and use of telehealth tools.
+This funding enhanced Thrive's telehealth infrastructure and train staff on the best practices and use of telehealth tools.

 SAMHSA: Certified Community Behavioral Health Clinics

-Thrive Behavioral Health, Inc. and Newport Mental Health were awarded $4 million each in federal grant funding from the Substance Abuse and Mental Health Services Administration.
-The grants will increase access to and improve the quality of community mental health and substance use disorder treatment services in Rhode Island by expanding Certified Community Behavioral Health Clinics (CCBHCs).
-This funding will support 14 of Thrive's staff.
+Thrive Behavioral Health, Inc. was awarded federal grant funding from the Substance Abuse and Mental Health Services Administration.
+The funding allows Thrive to increase access to and improve the quality of community mental health and substance use disorder treatment services in Rhode Island by expanding Certified Community Behavioral Health Clinics (CCBHCs).

 State of Rhode Island: House of Representatives Legislative Grant

 This $1,500 grant was made possible by the Appropriations Act under the sponsorship of Representative David Bennett.
-In 2020, it was used to purchase living and dining room furniture for Thrive’s Buttonwood’s Group Home in Warwick.
+Over the last few years, it has supported Thrive's Hillsgrove Clubhouse, Buttonwood’s Group Home and Housing First RI.

 Warwick Rotary Club

 A subsidiary of Rotary International, members of Warwick Rotary are community leaders who are dedicated to improving the quality of life in Warwick and the world.
-This year, Thrive received $1,500 from the club.
-It was used to make critical updates to our Buttonwoods Group Home in Warwick.
+The funding enables Thrive to make critical updates to its Warwick facilities.